Tron: Legacy: Sound and visual effects

 Rather than utilizing makeup tactics, such as the ones used in A Beautiful Mind, to give Jeff Bridges a younger appearance, the character of Clu was completely computer generated.
 To show that this version of Clu was created some time after the events of the original film, the visual effects artists based his appearance on how Bridges looked in Against All Odds, released two years after Tron.
 The effects team hired makeup artist Rick Baker to construct a molded likeness of a younger Bridges head to serve as their basis for their CG work.
 But soon, they scrapped the mold because they wished for it to be more youthful.
 There was no time to make another mold, so the team reconstructed it digitally.
 On-set, first Bridges would perform, being then followed by actor double John Reardon who would mimic his actions.
-Reardon's head was replaced on post-production with the digital version of the young Bridges.
+Reardon's head was replaced on post-production with the digitally de-aged version of the young Bridges.
 Barba – who was involved in a similar experience for The Curious Case of Benjamin Button — stated that they used four microcameras with infrared sensors to capture all 134 dots on Bridges face that would be the basis of the facial movements, a similar process that was used in Avatar.
 It took over two years to not only create the likeness of Clu, but also the character's movements (such as muscle movement).
 Bridges called the experience surreal and said it was "Just like the first Tron, but for real!"
+Bruce Boxleitner, who plays the title character of Tron, also appears de-aged in flashbacks; his real world character of Alan Bradley appears as Boxleitner's natural age.